-Before heading south to Gainesville head 50 miles west to Olustee Battfield Historic State Park on U.S. 90.
-Designated as Florida's first state park this site is listed on the National Register of Historic Places and was built to preserve the site of the Florida's largest Civil War battle.
+Olustee Battfield Historic State Park is a half-hour drive from Gainesville on U.S. 90 in Sanderson.
+Designated as Florida's first state park, this site is listed on the National Register of Historic Places and was built to preserve the location of the Florida's largest Civil War battle.

-A small interpretive museum a 1-mile interpretive trail and a monument to the Union and Confederate armies open to the public free of charge.
+A small interpretive museum, a 1-mile interpretive trail, and a monument to the Union and Confederate armies are open to the public free of charge.

 An annual battle reenactment Florida's largest Civil War reenactment takes place in the park in February each year and features full-scale artillery military drills and living history demonstrations by more than 2 300 reenactors.

 Call 386-758-0400 or visit the park's website to find out more.